redfin/react-server/packages/react-server/docs/understanding-rendering.md

 ## On the server
 - Elements are rendered as their promises resolve.
-- Elements are sent to the browser when they've been rendered an all elements before them have already been sent.
+- Elements are sent to the browser when they've been rendered and all elements before them have already been sent.
 - If an element is blocking already-rendered elements after it, when it renders the entire block of elements will be sent in a single `write` to the